DaveBackus/Data_Bootcamp_Book/pandas-intro.md

 ## Properties of dataframes

 Ok, now we have a dataframe -- what's in it?
+What can we do with it?

 If you try `type(df)` you'll find that it's a DataFrame, the standard object type in pandas.
 It's a table of numbers, much like a sheet in a spreadsheet program, with labels for rows (the index) and columns (the variables).

+`df.[tab]`

 Get labels:  df.columns, df.index...

 Look at it:  df.head(), df.head(7), df.tail().

 These are dfs too.  head = df.head(), type(head)

 Other methods we could try: